 A new landmark for Waterloo

-Our plans will deliver around 1.2 million square feet of workspace and new retail, supporting up to 11,000 new jobs at one of the best-connected sites in London.
+Our plans will deliver around 1.3 million square feet of new work and retail space, supporting up to 11,000 new jobs at one of the best-connected sites in London.

 We are proposing a new public space along York Road to provide multiple new routes into Waterloo Station and the Underground.
 This public space is five-storeys in height and would become the most convenient access point into the station for those coming from Guy’s and St Thomas’ Hospital, London Eye, London Aquarium and Westminster.